Skip to content

 etcd is sensitive to disk performance, so we recommend using SSD-backed disks, such as the premium-rwo in the example above.

-Then, configure Bufstream to connect to the etcd cluster:
+Then, configure Bufstream to connect to the etcd cluster that you created before:

 bufstream-values.yaml